Danorexic/Arduino-ESP8266-RGB-Web-Server/README.md

 Description:
 An Arduino sketch for running a Wi-Fi web server on the ESP8266-12F.
 Designed to drive the WS2812B addressable RGB Led strips using the FastLED Arduino library.

+Updates:
+I have now implemented brightness and color controls that is usable via Adafruit IO.
+For my setup at home, I use a toggle button for the on/off, a slider for brightness, and a textbox for the color commands.
+Casing not matter for the color and on/off commands.
+Valid brightness numbers are 0-100 and are mapped to the 0-255 the program uses.
+I've also included some photos in the photos folder of my Adafruit IO dashboard and how I've setup some of my IFTTT applets.

 Construction Notes:
 This repository contains the Arduino program, HTML pages, and associated Eagle schematic and board design files.
 This project is forked from Giznoise's GitHub repo which I've modified extensively.
 I wanted to create a lightbox for my girlfriend and was able to control LED's with my Arduino but had no idea how to get them to be controlled via a webpage.
 Giznoise's project had this implemented wonderfully and I made adjustments along the way.
 I've reworked a fair bit of their program and added various features, libraries, and more.